 Do you know of a great Earth Day celebration/activity in the Greater Ann Arbor area?
 Let us know in the comments!

 Go Greener Tip #5: cut back on your commute and live in the place where work and love!
-If you’re looking for the perfect home in the Ann Arbor area, take a look at our Community Guides to learn more about neighborhoods, view current listings, and find your dream home!
+Do you want to know more about living in the Ann Arbor area?
+Take a look at our Community Guides to learn more about neighborhoods, view current listings, and find your dream home!
 Start your home search by setting up a FREE account on our website today.
 Happy Earth Day and happy house hunting!